nslavov/scp/2024_BayesPG.md

 &nbsp;

-QuantQC is a Bayesian software for modeling single-cell RNA and protein abundance that systematically accounts for technical variation and infers biological differences.
+BayesPG is a Bayesian software for modeling single-cell RNA and protein abundance that systematically accounts for technical variation and infers biological differences.

 ---